 Doctor of Philosophy

 Financial Aid — Financial aid is administered by the Graduate School of Arts and Sciences.
-(See the Prospective Students page for further information.)
+(See the GSAS Guide to Admission and Financial Aid for further information.)
 Teaching fellowships, which are administered by the department, normally are restricted to graduate students who have completed at least two years of work in the department and are making satisfactory progress toward the doctorate.

 Preliminary Requirement — Candidates must pass at least 12 approved half-courses or seminars during their first four terms in the department.
 Courses numbered 301 or above do not count toward this preliminary requirement, but the two required terms of Philosophy 300, the First-Year Colloquium, may be counted as three of the 12.
 If a letter-graded course record is to be considered satisfactory, the candidate’s grades in these courses must be B or higher.